gbrscr/gbrscr.github.io/index.md

 ## About Me

-Ciao, I am Gabriele Scrivanti and this is my webpage!
-I am a postdoc researcher at IPVF, trying to develop advanced mathematical tools for the study of new Photovoltaic materials ☀️
+Ciao, I am Gabriele Scrivanti and I am a postdoc researcher at IPVF!
+Welocome to my webpage!
-I got my master's in mathematics 🧮 at the University of Bologna in Italy, then did my PhD at Université Paris-Saclay where I was part of the MSCA ITN network Trade-OPT.
+I got my master's in mathematics at the University of Bologna in Italy, then did my PhD at Université Paris-Saclay where I was part of the MSCA ITN network Trade-OPT.
+Now I'm at IPFV still doing research and learning new things! 🔬 🧮
 <img class="profile-picture" src="portraitround.png" width="200">

 ## Research Interests

-Solving complex problems at the intersection of **Mathematical Optimisation** 🔧, **Image Processing** 🖼️, and **Unsupervised Learning** 🤖
+Currently I am developing mathematical tools for the study of new photovoltaic materials ☀️ More broadly, I am intrested in solving complex problems at the intersection of **Mathematical Optimisation** 🔧, **Image Processing** 🖼️, and **Unsupervised Learning** 🤖

 ## Something else